osammy/WordGame/README.md

 - [ ] Formik  Excellent for forms
 - [ ] Chakra-UI- Excellent UI-Library
 - [ ] Axios good ajax calls
+- [ ] React-Icons, an exhasutive collection of Icons
+- [ ] React-Notifications, for notifications
 - [ ] Oxford dictionary api for validating words / We might still go the loal dictionary way...depends on our discussions.

 Backend (This is no longer a stretch, it is now included in the core of the project)